Osteoarthritis

 • Vitamin D and calcium: Essential for bone and joint strength.

-• Uric acid: High levels can worsen joint pain or mimic arthritis.
+• Uric Acid: High levels can worsen joint pain or mimic arthritis.

 Why early detection matters